What are Uterine Polyps?

 Treatments for Uterine Polyps

 Most polyps, especially smaller ones, will resolve on their own.
-Many doctors will want to keep an eye on the polyps before recommending treatment.
-However, if they are larger or if your doctor suspects they will cause you problems, they may recommend:
+Many doctors will want to keep an eye on the polyps before recommending treatment options.
+However, if they are larger or if your women’s health care doctor suspects they will cause you problems, they may recommend:

 Some hormone therapies, like GnRH agonists and progestins, can ease the symptoms of polyps, however, the relief is usually short-term.
 Once you stop taking the drugs, the symptoms reappear.

-Your doctor can typically remove polyps using a hysteroscope during a hysteroscopic polypectomy.
+Your doctor can typically remove polyps using a hysteroscope during a hysteroscopic polypectomy, a surgical removal procedure.
 Once removed, the tissue can be sent to the lab to test for cancerous cells.
 If the tests indicate that you have uterine cancer, your doctor will want to discuss more aggressive treatment options.

 If you believe you are experiencing symptoms of, or suffering from Uterine Polyps, or have questions about it, please see your doctor.